Exposing Black Hat SEO: Examples of How You Could Lose Your Website

 The outreach of a site is also important to search engines when determining the proper rank for it.
 Essentially, if the link to a site has been found on numerous reputable sites, that helps to improve its own ranking.
 The thinking behind this is that if those notable sites are linking to it, it’s probably a good source.
 This practice- referred to as link building– has become a essential marketing technique for sites to move up the results page.

 Black hat SEO techniques developed a loophole by putting the links of sites in the comment section of respected blogs.
 Search engine algorithms would pick up these as mentions by the blog, and the site would get a higher ranking.
-Fortunately, this has been mostly eliminated as a method to improve search engine optimization because the algorithms now ignore links in blog comments when considering a site’s ranking.
+Fortunately, this has been mostly eliminated as a method to improve search engine optimisation because the algorithms now ignore links in blog comments when considering a site’s ranking.

 It should also be noted that even if the link is listed by the actual blog/site (instead of the comments), it is still considered black hat SEO if done through what is considered illegitimate means.
 For example, if you pay someone to post the link to your site on their platform, or exchange it for a free product, that is still labeled as black hat SEO.
 This is because the link is being posted for the product/money, not because of its merits.